Edith Anderson: Life

-On 25 December 1947 she was reunited with Max Schröder in Berlin.
+On 25 December 1947 she was reunited with Schröder in Berlin.
 Their daughter, Cornelia, was born in November 1948, and Edith set about a combined career as a writer and mother.
 One of her first published works appeared in 1949 under the title "Loretta".
 It dealt with a young Jewish woman experiencing antisemitism in New York, and of her identity problems arising from it.
 Max Schröder translated "Loretta" into German and it appeared in the briefly resurrected newspaper "Ost und West", where it was described as "the contribution of a progressive author who wanted to contribute to the development of a united anti-fascist Germany".

 Under arrangements agreed between the leaders of the victorious powers Berlin was divided into military occupation zones at the end of the war.
 After the Berlin Blockade of 1948/49 the political division implicit in this arrangement began to look permanent.
 For several more years citizens could pass freely between the eastern section of the city, in the Soviet occupation zone, and the western sectors, but the trend was nevertheless one whereby the political divisions were being matched and becoming reinforced by socio-economic and physical divisions.
 Since 1947 the Schröders had lived in a part of Berlin that had found itself in what was becoming known as West Berlin, but in 1951 they relocated to Grünau, a city quarter in the Soviet sector where the authorities had constructed a residential development intended for members of the Marxist intelligentsia.
 Max Schröder was already a well-connected member of a Marxist intellectual elite, through the many contacts he had made as a Communist political journalist exiled in New York and, more recently, as a leading Berlin publisher.
 Their network of friends included the dramatist Bertolt Brecht and the brothers Gerhart and Hanns Eisler.
 They struck up a particular friendship with Georg Knepler and his English-born wife, Florence.